asura2019/TikTube/README.md

 Some minor features are still being optimized.

-Please compile the new frontend interface using the project under "TikTubeWeb".
+For ease of use and deployment, the only external dependency is the database, with Redis as an optional configuration.

-For ease of use and deployment, the only external dependency is the database.
+Enable Redis caching by setting the `open-redis` option to `true` in the `application.yml` file.

 Regarding the Online DEMO: [https://tiktube.buguagaoshu.com/](https://tiktube.buguagaoshu.com/)